High–low system: Origin

 The only major drawback was its maximum range of 750 meters (in direct fire against tanks), but this was offset by an armor penetration of 140 mm and no telltale back-blast.
 At over 500 meters, this was superior to both the German long barrel 75 mm cannon, and the American 76 mm gun, even when the latter was equipped with tungsten high velocity armor-piercing rounds.
 The Germans ordered the Rheinmetall gun into production, designating it as the 8-cm Panzer Abwehr Werfer 600 (PAW 600).
 Only about 250 were produced before the war's end.
-None were reported to have seen combat.
+Few were reported to have seen combat (in one British regimental history, see the PAW600 wiki article).

 The high-low system developed on the PAW 600 was later used to propel the shells for the ubiquitous American 40 mm grenade launcher.

 Further development

 The Allies captured and examined the PWK, but initially showed little interest in the new system developed by the Germans.
 The first example of a type of high-low system developed after World War II was the British Limbo antisubmarine weapon, which launched depth charge-like projectiles.
 The Limbo was a development of the World War II Squid, which, while effective, was limited by a set range of 275 meters.
 The Limbo, by opening and closing vents that varied the pressure of the gases on firing, allowed for a range that could be varied between 336 meters to almost 1000 meters.

 Another example was the system developed by the Canadian Armament Research and Development Establishment (CARDE) in the early 1950s to conduct supersonic flight tests on models of the Velvet Glove air-to-air missile.